 Knowledge of Language

-- L.2.3 Use knowledge of language and its conventions when writing, speaking, reading, or listening. - a.
-Compare formal and informal uses of English.
+- Use knowledge of language and its conventions when writing, speaking, reading, or listening. - a.
+Choose words and phrases for effect. - b.
+Recognize and observe differences between the conventions of spoken and written standard English.

 Vocabulary Acquisition and Use